MichaelBelousov/MichaelBelousov.github.io/src/src/blog/why-itwin-sucks.md

 I won't go deep into this, but I have seen structural reasons that Bentley wastes a lot of time and resources building things poorly and shooting its own feet, there is a lot of siloing and a lack of central planning, especially on the engineering side.
-IMO this is one of the most pressing issues for organizational health and ability to deliver.
+And there wasn't an identification of this issue at the right levels, or attempts to accomodate the kind of platform team structures the iTwin project needs.